 BCC Cabinet and CCG governing bodies have a statutory responsibility for the delivery of statutory services and are accountable for the proper use of resources.
 BCC's Cabinet is made up of elected representatives and is accountable for making decisions on behalf of the citizens of Birmingham.
-NHS BSoL CCG and SW&WB CCG are led by their Governing Bodies, which are responsible for the development of their vision and strategy, planning and commissioning health services for people living within the footprint of the CCG, and monitoring the performance and quality improvement of providers.
-They ensures good governance and promote a culture of strong engagement with patients, their carers, GP members, the public, staff and other stakeholders.
+NHS BSoL CCG is led by its Governing Body, which is responsible for the development of its vision and strategy, planning and commissioning health services for people living in Birmingham and Solihull, and monitoring the performance and quality improvement of our providers.
+It ensures good governance and promotes a culture of strong engagement with patients, their carers, GP members, the public, staff and other stakeholders.